LarsGKodehode/react-course-4-weeks/src/README.md

 The file containing this text

 ### reportWebVitals.js
 Another tool for web development we do not have in our course.
-See the [GitHub repository](https://github.com/GoogleChrome/web-vitals) for details.
+See [web-vitals GitHub repository](https://github.com/GoogleChrome/web-vitals) for details.